miryarik/color-wars/README.md

    ![step-2](./images/step-2.png)

 3. Game begins
-   - The header will indicate when you are ready to play your turn
+   - The header will indicate when you are ready to play your turn.
    ![step-3](./images/step-3.png)

 4. Have fun